martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-06-02-crowd-sourcing.markdown

 ### Launch & Payment

 Finally, jobs can be launched in the "Launch" tab on Figure Eight.
 Figure Eight recommends launching a part of the data (typically 100 rows) as a test run before launching the rest of the data.
 The "Judgements per Row" setting is again very experiment-specific.
 Figure Eight offers a "Dynamic Judgements" option, an automated solution to evaluate rows with a less agreement multiple times. ([here](https://success.figure-eight.com/hc/en-us/articles/203219205-Job-Settings-Guide-to-Dynamic-Judgments) is their guide)
 A very important section here is the price per judgement.
-It is recommended to pay atleast 6$ per hour (**minimum wage** in some parts of world).
+It is recommended to pay atleast 7.25$ per hour (**minimum wage** in USA).
 One way to convert this to "Price per Judgement" is to perform the task yourself and assess the time it takes per judgement.
 Generally, a larger payment will cost you significantly more but will speed up the data collection.
+The difficulty of the task should also be considered. **Crowdworkers tend to prefer easier, repetitive tasks** (like sentiment classification) rather than more challenging tasks requiring mental effort (like summary writing).
+Be prepared to pay higher wages to convince crowdworkers that the extra effort is worth it!
 Figure Eight has a [Jobs Cost FAQ](https://success.figure-eight.com/hc/en-us/articles/202703165-Get-Results-Job-Costs) aricle for reference.

 ### Monitoring & Speed